Upper School Curriculum & Coursebook

 - Student participation in the musical satisfies the Physical Education requirement for the winter trimester.

 - Students will receive a grade of “credit” or “no credit” in physical education and athletics on the basis of attendance, knowledge, skill performance, improvement, and effort.

 The only students exempt from the physical education requirement will be students doing documented, approved independent projects away from campus, and those with physical disabilities, who provide a physician’s letter of explanation to the School Nurse.

-Community Action is a four-year graduation requirement.
-The program is designed to foster individual responsibility and allow students to learn about various communities and to strengthen leadership skills through a commitment to service.
-As an Upper School student, you will learn the ethics of service, help meet critical community needs and realize that these educational opportunities provide a way for you to understand yourself and the world around you.
-Structured reflection within the program helps you realize the impact to a specific agency, to a community and to yourself.
-Our annual Founder’s Day offers a chance to all Upper School students to work together with Lower and Middle School students on art and service projects across the City of Providence.
+Community Service Learning (CSL) is an important part of the Upper School experience at Wheeler, and a requirement for graduation.
+The program is designed to broaden horizons, foster individual responsibility, and strengthen leadership skills through a commitment to service.
+As an Upper School student, you will learn the ethics of service, help meet critical community needs and realize that service is an opportunity to understand yourself and the world around you – a world enriched by a multitude of cultures, viewpoints, and lived experiences.
+Structured reflection within the program helps you assess the impact of service on an organization, the community it serves, and yourself.
+At the end of each year, Founder’s Day offers a chance for all Upper School students to share their service learning with others in the Wheeler community, working with Lower and Middle School students on service projects across the City of Providence.

 Aerie Program Courses